opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

             </goals>
             <phase>process-classes</phase>
             <configuration>
+              <name>NAME OF THE PLUGIN</name>
               <destFile>${project.build.outputDirectory}/fingerprint.bin</destFile>
             </configuration>
           </execution>
         </executions>
       </plugin>
       ```
+      The `<name>` property is specifies the name of the plugin.
+This name will be used by users to configure the plugin.
 1. The package must contain a `dependencies.tgf` file.
 This file allows the <ins>SpecialAgent</ins> to distinguish <ins>Instrumentation Plugin</ins> dependency JARs from test JARs and API JARs.
 To generate this file, include the following plugin in the project's POM:
    ```xml
    <plugin>